 In order to avoid giving rise to a taxable benefit, Fellows and staff should follow the HMRC rules on what is acceptable "business entertainment" and what is not.
-For example, reimbursement for a meal for a spouse or partner accompanying a Fellow or employee at a business event would normally give rise to a taxable benefit for the Fellow or employee unless it can be proven that the spouse or partner has a particular skill or qualification relevant to the event that made their attendance necessary, e.g. as a translator.
+For example, reimbursement for a meal for a spouse or partner accompanying a Fellow or employee at a business event would normally give rise to a taxable benefit for the Fellow or employee.